 All of which brings us back to the magic number of 87 required to form a government.
 Since the late 1980s, Ireland has moved away from single party majority governments to the European coalition model.
 We have also seen that slim majorities can make governing close to impossible.

 It wasn’t by accident that former Taoiseach Bertie Ahern liked to have comfort in numbers when it came to government formation, anticipating the inevitability of people going overboard during an administration’s lifetime.
 Ahern also maximised the art of diffusing his political opponents by both binging other Parties into coalition governments and securing Independent TD votes from the backbenches.

 As the last three election results have shown, how we vote and who we vote for is changing.
 Political brand loyalty is no longer ‘sticky’.
 The days of the so-called ‘big two’ of Fianna Fáil and Fine Gael are over.
 Furthermore, in consistent elections now the electorate has been moving to the left.

 This evolving landscape means who we interact with politically and how we do so will keep changing.
 With the new electoral boundaries now confirmed, from this week every existing and prospective TD will move further into election mode.
 While they may never openly admit it, what matters to them will increasingly be viewed through the prism of what matters to voters, their employers.

 As the starting line for the next election gets closer, the efforts of those seeking to shape political decision-making will further intensify.
 Getting your voice heard just got that little bit harder so knowing what to do and how to do it becomes more relevant now.

-Macdara Ó Móráin is a senior public affairs manager with 360 Communications, a Finn Partners company and a former political staffer.
+Macdara Ó Móráin is an Account Supervisor with 360, a FINN Partners Company and a former political staffer.